Headache

 Tension Headaches

-Physical therapists can provide headache treatment and other solutions for this type of problem.
+The good news is that physical therapists at Saunders Therapy Centers can provide treatment and advice for tension headaches:.
 Treatment involves myofascial release, manual therapy techniques, gentle stretching, muscle retraining, and postural correction.
 Education to relax the muscles of the face, neck, and upper body are also very beneficial.

 Cluster Headaches